HMNZS Canterbury (F421): Scuttling

-The frigate offered good diving, especially with the ship being mostly intact (contrary to many similar dive wrecks which have broken up) and especially when other places such as Matauri Bay were unavailable due to weather conditions.
+The frigate offers good diving, especially with the ship being mostly intact (contrary to many similar dive wrecks which have broken up) and especially when other places such as Matauri Bay were unavailable due to weather conditions.

 Sale to Hapu interests

 The wreck was sold to Te Rawhiti Enterprises (the local Hapū) for one dollar (the same amount that the Canterbury Trust paid the New Zealand Navy) on 15 July 2008, and the Trust was wound up and dissolved on 17 November 2008.
 The local Hapu will manage and market the wreck as their own to preserve their local heritage and preserve and enhance fish stocks.
-Due to depletion of stocks, a ban has been placed on fishing in the area for the time being, though there is still access to the wreck.
+Due to depletion of fish stocks, a ban (known locally as a Rāhui) has been placed on fishing in the area, though there is still access to the wreck.